UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 >>      * Attendance for meetings is required for every team member.
 Moderator will be decided on the scene by turns.

 >> * Meetings with SickKids:
->>      * We have established a weekly meeting schedule with SickKids representatives in person every Friday from 10am to 11am.
+>>      * We have established a weekly meeting schedule with SickKids representatives in person every Friday from 10 am to 11 am.
 >>      * Online meetings can also be held when necessary through Skype.
 >>      * We have also created a Slack channel where team members and SickKids representatives discuss problems related to the project.
 >>      * Messages are sent via Slack and emails.